buffonomics/gocompoundwords/README.md

-# NodePrime Challenge
+# Longest Compound Word

-## Requirement:
+## What is it?:
-Given a list of words like https://github.com/NodePrime/quiz/blob/master/word.list find the longest compound-word in the list, which is also a concatenation of other sub-words that exist in the list.
-The program should allow the user to input different data.
-The finished solution shouldn't take more than one hour.
-Any programming language can be used, but Go is preferred.
+Given a file with a list of words like "word.list", this go program will find the longest, case-insensitive, compound-word in the list, which is also a concatenation of other sub-words that exist in the list.

-Fork this repo, add your solution and documentation on how to compile and run your solution.
-Please send us a link to your repo.

-Obviously, we are looking for a fresh solution, not based on others' code.

-## Requirements
-* Go 1.4.x

-No 3rd party libraries are used in this project.
+No 3rd party libraries are used.

 ## How to Run
 **You do not need to change your GOPATH to be able to run these commands.**